Updated June 30, 2023

 - Firefox OS

 It is cross-platformed as well.
-It means we can write tests on any platform using the same Application Programming Interface.
-This means we can write the test code in IOS, and the same test can be used for windows phone, android app.
-This, in turn, results in large re-usable code, which is time-saving.
+We can write tests on any platform using the same Application Programming Interface.
+This means we can write the test code in IOS, and the same test can be used for Windows phones, android apps.
+This, in turn, results in large reusable code, which is time-saving.

-Another beautiful feature of appium is, recompilation doesn’t involve automation of application.
+Another beautiful feature of appium is that recompilation doesn’t involve application automation.
 That means without access to the automation code, this can be used.

-Let’s dive right in and know about appium.
+Let’s dive right in and learn about appium.
 The most important aspect of appium is the client/server nature.
-Understanding appium can be understood easily by appium architecture.
+You can easily understand Appium by examining its architecture.

-Server: When selenium RC is used, we will generally find out that appium works in a similar line to selenium server in selenium RC; it provides communication between mobile device and client.
+Server: When using Selenium RC, we typically observe that Appium functions similarly to the Selenium server in Selenium RC; it provides communication between the mobile device and the client.
 It is scripted in Node.js, so there is no need to install it again.

 How Appium works?

-Before using this, we need to follow the necessary steps to make it work properly.
+Before using this, we must follow the steps to make it work properly.

 Installation of JDK, Android SDK Studio

-Selenium server JAR, Appium Library client and Appium desktop have to be installed.
+Selenium server JAR, Appium Library client, and Appium desktop must be installed.

-An HTTP Server that the usage can write of a platform node.js that makes the iOS and Android operating system to work with the utilization of a JSON wire protocol is known as Appium.
+An HTTP Server where the user can write a platform node.js that makes the iOS and Android operating system work with the utilization of a JSON wire protocol is known as Appium.

-The client will then be receiving a connection and a command request; Appium starts executing the command on various mobile operating systems such as Android or iOS.
+The client will then receive a connection and a command request; it executes the command on various mobile operating systems such as Android or iOS.

-The response is an HTTP response; for executing an HTTP response, it makes use of the mobile test automation framework to bring a user interface output.
+The response is an HTTP response; executing an HTTP response uses the mobile test automation framework to bring a user interface output.

 Why choose Appium?

-With plenty of mobile automation tools in the market, Appium comes with its own unique feature that drives Android/iOS systems to give user-friendly flexibility.
+With plenty of mobile automation tools in the market, Appium has a unique feature that drives Android/iOS systems to give user-friendly flexibility.
 It has its extension to work in native and hybrid mobile applications.
-It can be written in any language and can be used for automated purposes without modifying anything.
-And Appium code can run in various devices, which are the best reliable and scalable choice for the automation of mobile.
+You can write it in any language, and Appium code can run on various devices, which are the best reliable and scalable choices for mobile automation.